Cosmology from pregeometry: Introduction

 The present paper addresses cosmology.
 Any realistic proposal for quantum gravity has to entail an acceptable evolution history of our universe.
 The evolution of the universe cannot be investigated in a euclidean theory.
 It needs the Minkowski signature of the metric.
 Such a model is thought to be obtained from a euclidean theory by analytic continuation.
 As a particular feature of pregeometry this analytic continuation also affects the gauge bosons.
 The gauge group $SO(4)$ in the euclidean formulation becomes the non-compact Lorentz group $SO(1,3)$.
 Simultaneous analytic continuation of the vierbein and the gauge fields at fixed coordinates realizes this requirement \cite{CWES, wetterich2021pregeometry}.

 A non-compact gauge group $SO(1,3)$ comes with potential problems.
 Due to contractions with the indefinite $SO(1,3)$-invariant tensor $\eta_{mn}$ it is no longer guaranteed that the kinetic term for all gauge bosons has the correct sign needed for stability.
 In the presence of mass terms this could lead to tachyonic instabilities for flat space, which would obstruct any realistic cosmology.
 For a realistic cosmology the universe has to become close to flat space at late times.
 This would not be possible in the presence of a tachyonic instability, since neighboring solutions turn away from flat space.
 Four our model of pregeometry we find suitable ranges of parameters for which no such instabilities occur and cosmology indeed approaches flat space at late times.
 For the same parameters one also finds generically an approach of the early universe to an approximate de Sitter solution, realizing an inflationary epoch.
-Our finding of rather consistent overall cosmologies demonstrates that from this side there is no obstruction to formulate quantum gravity as a model of pregeometry.
+Our finding of rather consistent overall cosmologies demonstrates that from this side there seems to be no obstruction to formulate quantum gravity as a model of pregeometry.

-The ingredients of our model of pregeometry are the gauge bosons of the group $SO(1,3)$, a vector field in the vector representation of $SO(1,3)$, which can be associated with the vierbein, and a scalar singlet field.
+The ingredients of our model of pregeometry are the gauge bosons of the group $SO(1,3)$, a vector field in the vector representation of $SO(1,3)$, which can be associated with a generalized vierbein, and a scalar singlet field.
 The formulation of a model for gravity involving a generalized vierbein brings several aspects close to Cartan's geometry \cite{CAR, SCI, KIB, HH, RP, PS, HCM, DR2, HR, DR1, HEI, UTI, SHA, SSTZ, Z_o_nik_2018}.
-Nevertheless, in our approach the gauge fields are independent dynamical fields which are not fixed as functionals of the vierbein.
+Nevertheless, in our approach the covariant derivative of the generalized vierbein does not vanish.
+The gauge fields are independent dynamical fields which are not fixed as functionals of the vierbein.
+In this respect our model is similar to refs. \cite{Nair_2009, Nikiforova_2009, HayashiGrav, SNgf}, see ref.~\cite{CWPG} for more detailed relations.